 The white, woolly ovisacs can be easily identified on the undersides of hemlock branch tips from late fall to early summer.

+NOTE: If you receive a "sign in" message, click cancel to continue.
 Confirmed observations of Hemlock woolly adelgid (HWA) submitted to the NYS Invasive Species Database.
 For more information, visit iMapInvasives

 HWA develops and reproduces on all hemlock species but attacks only Eastern and Carolina hemlocks.